 A monthly expense report is a common staff in our professional life.
 Almost every organization has to deal with this report to pay back their employee’s self-funded bills.
 In this article, we will demonstrate to you how to make a monthly expense report in Excel.
 If you are also interested to create your monthly expense report, download our free template and follow us.

-Step-by-Step Procedure to Make a Monthly Expense Report in Excel
+How to Make a Monthly Expense Report in Excel (With Quick Steps)

 We consider an employee David who works for our company in the sales department to demonstrate this procedure.
 His employee ID is 2022007.
 The name of his department manager is Luca.